-The cost limit specified by the state is (select one): • The following dollar amount: Specify dollar amount: The dollar amount (select one) $^{\circ}$ Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: ^O May be adjusted during the period the waiver is in effect.
-The state will submit a waiver amendment to CMS to adjust the dollar amount. ^O The following percentage that is less than 100% of the institutional average: Specify percent: O Other: Specify: Appendix B: Participant Access and Eligibility b.
-Method of Implementation of the Individual Cost Limit.
-When an individual cost limit is specified in Item B-2-a, specify the procedures that are followed to determine in advance of waiver entrance that the individual's health and welfare can be assured within the cost limit:
+The cost limit specified by the state is (select one): The following dollar amount: Specify dollar amount: The dollar amount (select one) Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: May be adjusted during the period the waiver is in effect.
+The state will submit a waiver amendment to CMS to adjust the dollar amount.
+The following percentage that is less than 100% of the institutional average: Specify percent: Other: Specify: